kandelucky/TinyAudioManager/AudioManager/Assets/MainDemo/ReadMe.txt

 Fixed

 .
-Ambient is always fade and it have new delay funqcion
+Ambient is always fade and it have new delay function

 .
-Simple play music funqcion
+Simple play music function

 .
-Simple play ambient funqcion
+Simple play ambient function.
+Simple function for to call play fxSound function (with name)

 .
-Simple funqcion for to call play fxSound funqcion (with name)

-.
 Looping now is always true (for not looping music You can play sound fx)

-// Also
 // Main demo contains the font and sounds/ambients/music files from TinyAudioManager

-// Unity assest size (7,6 MB.) contains ~ 6 MB. music and grafick files
+// Unity asset size (7,6 MB.) contains ~ 6 MB. music and graphic files